Clinical Exercise Physiology MSc

 ADDITIONAL COSTS

-You will be required to purchase suitable footwear for use in placement, which will cost approximately £50.
+You will be required to purchase suitable footwear for use in placement, and some placement hosts may have uniform requirement, each of which may cost approximately £50.
 You will need to pay for your own travel costs, which may be approximately £400 per year depending on your placement location.
 If using a car to attend placement, you may also need to pay parking charges of approximately £200 per year.
 Students may choose to undertake additional qualifications, for example professional qualifications, ISAK course, etc. which can vary between approximately £200 and £700.

 * At Northumbria we are strongly committed to protecting the privacy of personal data.
 To view the University’s Privacy Notice please click here